panthershark/elm-ports-lunr/README.md

 * Searching: change the `idx.search(...)` parameters to fit your needs.. boosts, wildcards, whatever you like.
 * Profit.

-# CAN I USE THIS TO DEMO SEARCH ANOTHER TEAM
+# CAN I USE THIS TO PROTOTYPE SEARCH TO OTHERS?
 This is exactly why this project was started.
 Generally, you can do this:

 1. update the `pagePath ''` in webpack.config.js